sendgrid/docs/styleguide.md

 * Use bulleted lists and numbered steps where applicable.

 When giving a user an action item, put the UI element involved in the action in **bold**.
 Avoid using the word "button" in the step and simply refer to the name on the UI element.
-    For example, "Enter your username and password, and then click **login**.
+    For example, "Enter your username and password, and then click **login**."

 <a name="terminology"></a>
 ## Terminology